MrFranksJr/javascriptmas-2022/Javascriptmas - Day 5/README.md

-*Dec 4, 2022 - Franky Jr Blondeel*
+*Dec 5, 2022 - Franky Jr Blondeel*

 <p align="center">
 <img alt="title" src="https://github.com/MrFranksJr/MrFranksJr/blob/main/assets/javascriptmas-2022/title.png">
 </p>

-# JavaScriptmas Day 4 - Whispering function
+# JavaScriptmas Day 5 - Halloween shopping

-Write a function `whisper` that takes in a sentence and returns a new sentence in all lowercase letters with "shh..." at the beginning.

-The function should also remove an exclamation point at the end of the sentence, if there is one.

-Example
-* input: "The KITTENS are SLEEPING!"
-* output: "shh... the kittens are sleeping"

-Hint: endsWith and slice
+It's the day after Halloween 🎃 and all the candy is on sale!

+To buy up all the candy, use map() and filter() to put all the candy into a `shoppingCart` array.

+The new array should contain only the item and the price, like
+this:

+Expected output:
+[
+    {item: "🍭", price: 2.99},
+    {item: "🍫", price: 1.99},
+    {item: "🍬", price: 0.89}
+]